Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/tame.md

     - `prof`: Proficiency override to standard proficiency
     - `expert`: Proficiency override to double proficiency (overrules `prof` argument)
     - `s`: Skill to be used for taming
-        - Automatically picks skill with highest bonus, no regard for advantage
+        - Automatically picks skill with highest bonus, no regard for advantage if left untouched
         - Retained taming session to taming session, but not creature to creature
-        - Must be a skill within allowed skills
+        - Must be a skill within allowed skills, if touched
     - `b`: Misc. bonus to be applied to roll
     - `i`: Ignore cost and/or cooldown `Note: It does record you using this bypass for audit purposes`
     - `dis/adv/eadv`: (Respectively)